gdanko/monopoly-vectors/README.md

 # Monopoly Vectors
 ---
-I wanted to make a custom Monopoly Community Chest card for my wife, but I could not find a usable source for the Community Chest/Chance graphics.
+I wanted to make a custom Monopoly Community Chest card, but I could not find a usable source for the Community Chest/Chance graphics.
 Most were very small and pixelated.
 Plus, they were 72 DPI so print versions would look pretty bad.

 I have created for everyone a set of Monopoly Community Chest and Chance vector (SVG) images created from GIMP.